hinthornw/junior-iw/README.md

 # Hard Negatives and Selective Dropout for Adversarial Images

-Or my first venture into understanding adversarial learning.
+Or my first venture into adversarial learning.

 Building off of code developed by Tabacof & Valle in [ArXiv link](http://arxiv.org/abs/1510.05328)